Set up SAML SSO for ADFS

 Who can use this feature

-Supported on the Figma Organization plan
+Supported on the Organization and Enterprise plans

 Only Organization Admins can set up SAML SSO.